 But let’s look at what really needs to happen to cause dwelling prices to fall significantly.

-While at this gathered eight events that could cause a significant fall in Australian property values, I’m not predicting that any of the events will take place, but they do provide danger signals for those watching our housing market.
+While I have gathered 8 events that could cause a significant fall in Australian property values, I'm not predicting that any of the events will take place, but they do provide danger signals for those watching our housing market.

 What could cause our property markets to collapse?

 House prices “collapse” (not cyclically correct, but collapse) when people are forced to sell their homes and there is no one willing to buy them.

-I accept that properties are expensive in some locations of Sydney and Melbourne and that recently home prices have fallen a little - up to 5% in some Sydney suburbs - but that doesn’t mean property values will crash in our big capital cities.
+I accept that properties are expensive in some locations of Sydney and Melbourne and that recently home prices have fallen a little - up to 5% in some Sydney suburbs - but that doesn't mean property values will crash in our big capital cities.

 In fact, they’ve never have crashed since housing market data has been collected in Australia.